-My dilemma was this: how would I turn my family’s favorite fall treat into a version that we could have at home (sans cider mill and all that entails), and how could I make it a less-guilty pleasure as well.
+My dilemma was this: how would I turn my family’s favorite fall treat into a version that we could have at home (sans cider mills and all they entail), and how could I make it a less-guilty pleasure as well.

-This year we pressed our own apple cider from our own wild orchards so it kinda seemed like we needed to honor that with perfect donuts.
+And we bought an apple cider press so we can press our own apple cider from our own wild orchards so it kinda seemed like we needed to honor that with perfect donuts.
 Done.

 There are lots of steps (they’re easy steps!), but if you’ll be hanging around your house for an afternoon, I can promise that first bite of a warm, sugary, cinnamon-y, cider-y donut fresh from your kitchen might be one of the best things you’ve ever put into your mouth.